Modern Foreign Languages

 The curriculum will be tailored to their needs and create life-long learners with a passion to learn more.
-They will study a range of French topics to enable all pupils to be able to communicate orally and in writing.
+They will study a range of Spanish or French topics to enable all pupils to be able to communicate orally and in writing.
 Throughout their time at DBCPS they will build on previous learning, which will aid them in the future.

 Through MFL teaching at DBCPS we aim to:

 - Foster pupil’s curiosity and deepen their understanding of the world

 - Enable pupils to express their ideas and thoughts in another language and understand and respond to its speakers (in speech and writing)

 - Provide opportunities for children to communicate practical purposes

 - Provide the foundation for learning further languages and equip pupils to study and work in other countries.